Setting up a language school

 - professional qualifications in teaching from an Australian or overseas institution or

-Your teachers may also enrol to complete the Certificate in Language Teaching in the same year you are applying for funding.
+Your teachers may also enrol to undertake the Community Languages Teaching Program, in the same year you are applying for funding.

 Working with Children Checks